-REPOA trains researchers in order to increase the number of researchers capable of undertaking policy relevant quality research on poverty issues and other related contemporary topics.
+REPOA trains researchers in order to increase the number of researchers capable of undertaking policy relevant quality research on development issues and other related contemporary topics.
 Some of the courses offered relate to conceptualising poverty and designing research.
-Training courses offered by REPOA are advertised in the newspaper, on our website and a notice is sent out via email; so watch out for these courses.
+REPOA currently offers training on demand basis.
+Training courses offered by REPOA are advertised in the newspaper, on our website and a notice is sent out via email: so watch out for these courses.